 This course offers students a framework for personal development that can lead to maximum success in life and work.
-It focuses on concepts and skills that can be utilized for physical, emotional and psychosocial development, health, and self-care which significantly affect the workplace experience and which can help prevent burnout.
-Topics include, but are not limited to, time management, stress management, life-school-work balance, effective communication, critical thinking, conflict resolution, self-exploration, emotional intelligence, and interpersonal skills.
+Students focus on concepts and skills that can be utilized for physical, emotional and psychosocial development, health, and self-care which significantly affect the workplace experience and which can help prevent burnout.
+Topics include but are not limited to: time management, stress management, life-school-work balance, effective communication, critical thinking, conflict resolution, selfexploration, emotional intelligence, and interpersonal skills.